IMPT (IMPT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 IMPT Historical Price

-According to the latest data gathered on IMPT live price page, the current price of IMPT is 0.00239645USD.
-The circulating supply of IMPT(IMPT) is 1.21B IMPT , giving it a market capitalization of $2.90M.
+According to the latest data gathered on IMPT live price page, the current price of IMPT is 0.00247792USD.
+The circulating supply of IMPT(IMPT) is 1.21B IMPT , giving it a market capitalization of $2.99M.

 The IMPT Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IMPT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.